fsainas/contracts-verification-benchmark/contracts/bank/README.md

 ## Properties

-- **p1**: after a deposit, the total balance of the contract is greater than or equal to the balance of the account that made the deposit
+- **p1**: after a deposit, the total balance of the contract is still greater than or equal to the balance of the account that made the deposit.
-- **p2**: after a deposit, if the amount deposited is greater than 0, the balance of the address who made the deposit is increased
+- **p2**: after a deposit, if the amount deposited is greater than 0, the balance of the address who made the deposit is increased.
 - **p3**: the only way to decrease the balance of the contract is by calling `withdraw()`
 - **p4**: after a withdrawal, the balance of `msg.sender` is decreased by `amount`
 - **p5**: after a withdrawal, the total balance is decreased